 Nothing else brings the same mixture of excitement and dread to a parent than holiday travel.
 Taking kids on the road or through the airport can bring some anxiety, to say the least!
-Here are some tips for easy holiday travel to get you through 2018.
+Here are some tips for easy holiday travel with kids to get you through 2019.

-Oh December.
-It’s bites me in the butt every year.
+Oh, December.
+It’s bitten me in the butt every year.
 To be blunt about it.

 As a runner, it falls smack in the middle of my fall and winter training.